pepkit/peppy/docs/hello-world.md

 That's it!
 You've got `peppy` running on an example project.
 Now you can play around with project metadata from within python.
-This example and others are explored in more detail in the [tutorials section](tutorials.md).